ShinjiKatoA16/UCSY-sw-eng/python-6.md

 # Numpy

 For detail, please read [Numpy overview](https://docs.scipy.org/doc/numpy/)
-Numpy is a very important library in order to manipulate large array data. **ndarray** object is the core of the Numpy.
+Numpy is a very important module in order to manipulate large array data. **ndarray** object is the core of the Numpy.
 Which is fixed size array of same data type. **ndarray** object has size and dimention, calculation of **ndarray** can be written simply.

 For example, if we need the result of multiply of 2 dimentional array.
 The code of *C* is like this one.